KarenBonillaM/social-media-client-workflow-ca/README.md

 - ESlint: Makes sure the JavaScript is well written and that follows the coding standards.
 - Hooks: I used a pre-commit hook that will automatically run ESLint and Prettier on all files in the repository.

+Default branch is protected: That means, we can't merge any changes into the master branch until before passing the unit and e2e tests.

 Testing

 Unit Testing with Jest.